alfaloo/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

 Clears all entries from MediCLI.

+Warning!!!
+This will wipe the entire data from the system upon being executed.
+Please be very purposeful and cautious when you use this.

 Format: `clear`